x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ### 2. Set up a connector from Microsoft 365 or Office 365 to your email server

 Before you set up a new connector, check any connectors that are already listed here for your organization.
-For example, if you ran the Exchange [Hybrid Configuration wizard](https://docs.microsoft.com/exchange/hybrid-configuration-wizard), connectors that deliver mail between Microsoft 365 or Office 365 and Exchange Server will be set up already and listed here.
+For example, if you ran the Exchange [Hybrid Configuration wizard](https://docs.microsoft.com/exchange/hybrid-configuration-wizard), connectors that deliver mail between Microsoft 365 or Office 365 and Exchange Server will be set up already and listed here, as shown in the following two screenshots, for New Exchange admin center (EAC) and Classic EAC, respectively.

-In *New Exchange admin center (EAC), you can see the listed connectors in the screen shown in the below image.

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Home page of the New Exchange admin center":::

-In Classic Exchange admin center (EAC), you can see the listed connectors in the screen depicted in the below image.

 :::image type="content" source="../../media/62ed4acf-fa54-458f-9f38-f63e6bc89510.png" alt-text="The page that lists connectors already set up":::

-If the connectors are already listed, you don't need to set them up again, but you can edit them here if you need to.
-If you don't plan to use the hybrid configuration wizard, or if you're running Exchange Server 2007 or earlier, or if you're running a non-Microsoft SMTP mail server, set up connectors using the wizard.

-If there is no connector listed from your organization's mail server to Microsoft 365 or Office 365, create one.
+If the connectors are already listed, you don't need to set them up again, but you can edit them if you need to.
+If you don't plan to use the hybrid configuration wizard, or if you're running Exchange Server 2007 or earlier, or if you're running a non-Microsoft SMTP mail server, or if no connector is listed from your organization's mail server to Microsoft 365 or Office 365, set up a connector using the wizard.

-- **For New Exchange admin center**
+- **For New EAC**

-1. To create a connector in Microsoft 365 or Office 365, click **Admin**, and then click **Exchange** to go to the New Exchange admin center.
+1. To create a connector in Microsoft 365 or Office 365, click **Admin**, and then click **Exchange** to go to the New EAC.
 Next, click **mail flow**, and click **connectors**.

 2. To start the wizard, click **+ Add a connector**.
 The first screen that is displayed is depicted in the following screenshot: